hrsetyono/hLightbox/README.md

 - **onOpen** - Callback before lightbox is being opened.
 Parameters: `( instance )`.
 - **onClose** - Callback 	before lightbox is being closed.
 Parameters: `( instance )`.

-## Href Format
+## Href Formats

 The lightbox content is auto-detected from the format of `href` attribute.
 Here are the variations:

-1. **Image** - If the Href is URL that ends with jpg / jpeg / png / gif / svg.
+1. **IMAGE** - If the Href is URL that ends with jpg / jpeg / png / gif / svg.

 	```html
 	<a href="https://mysite.com/cute-cat.jpg"> Click here </a>
 	```

-1. **HTML Template** - If the Href is an ID, look for the element with that ID and copy the content.
+1. **HTML TEMPLATE** - If the Href is an ID, look for the element with that ID and copy the content.

 	```html
 	<a href="#my-content"> Click here </a>